 Some people will only use the part of the tarot called the Major Arcana.
 That is entirely up to them.
 Everything you do with your Tarot deck is between you and your deck.
-Don´t bother listening so much to others people.
+Don´t bother listening so much to other people.
 There are far too many restrictions and rules being pushed on us as it is.
 Also, do not believe that you have to be psychic to use the tarot.
 Anyone can learn given time and patience.
 Believe in yourself.
-Millions of people have learned to use the tarot.
+Millions of people have learned to use tarot.
 Why should it be any harder for you?

-When you do your tarot spreads place your cards out on a silk cloth (or cloth of natural fiber).
+When you do your tarot spreads, place your cards out on a silk cloth (or cloth of natural fiber).
 Lay each card out individually.
 Read each card one by one and then look at the spread as a whole.
 It´s a bit like solving a puzzle.
 The spread is usually called “a star.”

 After you have given a tarot reading to someone else, do always sort your Tarot cards back in numerical order.
 The Minor Arcana in its suites from 1 to 14 and the Major Arcana from 0 – 21.
 In their correct numerical order, the Tarot is like a book.
-When you put a book away, you don’t usually leave it open in the last chapter you read.
+When you put a book away, you usually don’t leave it open in the last chapter you read.

 Always have a pen and paper handy for taking notes so that you can easily remember better what cards come up and what positions.